 The Zen Circle can also be seen as a depiction of life – having a brushstroke that begins, continues and ends.
-The shape is a circle, however, symbolising the cycle of birth, death and then rebirth.
+The shape is a circle, however, symbolizing the cycle of birth, death and then rebirth.
 Enso jewelry make a great Zen gift.
 You can find some of our favorite Zen Circle bracelets and necklaces here.

 How does the Zen Circle Symbol Link to Meditation?